Content Index

 def generate_token() -> str:

-• With the function get_password_hash() it allows to create a hash of the password in plain text; this function will be used later when registering a user.
+- With the get_password_hash() function, it allows creating a hash of the password in plain text; this function will be used later when registering a user.

-• with the function verify_password() allows you to verify a password; the main characteristic of hashes is that they cannot be reverted to a plain text once converted, therefore, there is a function to compare if a hash corresponds to a plain text, in this case, the plain text corresponds to the password in plain text; this function will be used later to perform the login.
+- With the verify_password() function, it allows verifying a password; the main characteristic of hashes is that they cannot be reversed to plain text once converted, therefore, there is a function to compare if a hash corresponds to a plain text, in this case, the plain text corresponds to the password in plain text; this function will be used later to perform the login.

-• Using the generate_token() function allows you to generate a token using the Python function token_urlsafe() which allows you to generate 32-byte safe tokens.
+- With the generate_token() function, it allows generating a token using the Python function token_urlsafe() which allows generating secure tokens of 32 bytes.

 To carry out the user authentication process and generate the access token, we will use a new file: